-The Office of Data Quality and Governance, with the assistance of interested education consultants at the Ohio Department of Education (ODE) and external parties, then developed the ODE EMIS Manual.
+The Office of Data Quality and Governance, with the assistance of interested education consultants at the Ohio Department of Education (Department) and external parties, then developed the ODE EMIS Manual.
 Its contents include data definitions, requirements, and procedures for reporting and transferring data to the Department.
+The EMIS Manual is on an ongoing update schedule to account for chang- es in law and policy.
+For information on known changes that have not yet been incorporated into the proper section of the EMIS Manual, see the conference call agendas posted on the EMIS website (ODE Home > Topics > Data > EMIS > EMIS Technical Documentation > Ohio EMIS Software Vendor Conference Calls).
+These agendas are often the first place that EMIS publishes information regarding coming changes.

 The intended audience of the ODE EMIS Manual is primarily EMIS coordinators and staff at Information Technology Centers (ITCs).
 However, the State Software Development Team (SSDT), along with education software vendors, may also find it helpful.
-In addition, the ODE EMIS Manual is available for consultation when ODE education consultants and data managers need to analyze and review data submitted through EMIS.
+In addition, the ODE EMIS Manual is available for consultation when Department education consultants and data managers need to analyze and review data submitted through EMIS.